Linden High School (New Jersey)

-Linden High School is a comprehensive community public high school located in Linden in Union County, New Jersey, United States, serving students in ninth through twelfth grades as the lone secondary school of the Linden Public Schools.
+Linden High School is a comprehensive community public high school located in Linden in Union County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Linden Public Schools.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928.

-As of the 2021–22 school year, the school had an enrollment of 1,743 students and 146.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
-There were 642 students (36.8% of enrollment) eligible for free lunch and 151 (8.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,882 students and 131.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.4:1.
+There were 891 students (47.3% of enrollment) eligible for free lunch and 203 (10.8% of students) eligible for reduced-cost lunch.

 Linden High School has been an IB World School since July 2001, offering students the IB Diploma Programme.

 History

-Linden High School opened for start of the 1910-11 school year, with a graduating class that included three students.
+Linden High School opened for start of the 1910–11 school year, with a graduating class that included three students.
 The high school had been located in School No. 1 until a standalone high school building opened to students in 1925, with expansions made to the original building in 1931 and 1960.
 A plaque in the school honors Lida M. Ebbert, who was the school's principal from when it was established in 1910 until she retired in 1952.

 Awards, recognition and rankings

-The school was the 253rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+The school was the 253rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's “Top Public High Schools,” using a new ranking methodology.
 The school had been ranked 326th in the state of 328 schools in 2012, after being ranked 284th in 2010 out of 322 schools listed.
 The magazine ranked the school 299th in 2008 out of 316 schools.
 The school was ranked 293rd in the magazine's September 2006 issue, which surveyed 316 schools across the state.